 The primary responsibilities of our Board of Directors are to provide oversight, strategic guidance, counseling and direction to our management.
 Our Board of Directors meets on a regular basis and additionally as required.
 Our Board of Directors currently consists of nine directors.
 The members of our Board of Directors were elected in compliance with the provisions of our amended and restated certificate of incorporation.
-Our amended and restated certificate of incorporation permits our Board of Directors to establish by resolution the authorized number of director's earlier death, resignation or removal.
+Our amended and restated certificate of incorporation permits our Board of Directors to establish by resolution the authorized number of directors.
+Each director serves until the expiration of the term for which such director was elected or appointed, or until such director's earlier death, resignation or removal.
 At each annual meeting of stockholders, directors will be elected to serve from the time of election and qualification until the next annual meeting following election.
-Our amended and restated certificate of incorporation provides that the authorized number of directors.
+Our amended and restated certificate of incorporation provides that the authorized number of directors may be changed only by resolution of the Board of Directors.